wagnerona/responsive-portfolio-wagner/README.md

 I hope you enjoy exploring my portfolio!
 If you have any feedback or suggestions, please don't hesitate to contact me.

-* So fat there are two features that are not included or not working as I want them.
+* So far there are two features that are not included or not working as I want them.

 - As of time of submission the hyperlinks of the images are not workin
 - The media querys are still not pushed into Github as they are not working at all